 Interview with Jean-Marc HERARD

 Jean-Marc Herard is the chronicler Padel Magazine internationally.
-The Barcelona resident offers us a more international vision of padel, notably with his Padel Buzz column.
-JMH is the scanner of the world padel.
+Barcelona offers us a more international vision of padel including his chronicle Padel Buzz.
+JMH is the scanner of padel World.